 The renewal fee is $50 per agent, which is paid through the CRD system.

 Dual approval is required if the broker-dealer agent is to be an agent for two firms.
 Refer to 808 KAR 10:030, Section 6.
-A sample letter will be provided if requested.
+The request for dual registration must be submitted by each firm on separate, signed letterhead.

 To terminate an agent registration, file a Form U-5 with the CRD within a reasonable period of time (not to exceed 30 days) after the termination of employment.